 I remember when Usher came out with the Confessions album.
-I was a freshman in high school and pretty naive about sexuality.
+I was a freshman in high school and pretty naive about sex.
 Classmates were gossiping about the song “Burn” being more than a confession of cheating, but of giving a lover a STD.
 I thought, NO WAY!

 Thirteen years later, maybe my classmates were right after-all.
-Usher’s been in the news recently for a case brought against them alleging that he failed to disclose he had herpes to sexual partners.
+Usher’s been in the news recently for a case brought against him alleging that he failed to disclose that he had herpes to sexual partners.
 According to an article from The Guardian he was formally diagnosed in 2009-2010 after a partner brought similar accusations.
 Usher paid over a million dollars to keep that case quiet.

 If Usher knew that he had herpes and has consciously decided not to disclose this to partners, that is a huge failure on his part.
 His failure is also an opportunity for a larger discussion on a few topics: protection, testing, and disclosing.